Nantucket series: Background

+Premise

 In the three novels of the Nantucket series, a cosmic disturbance characterized by an elliptical dome of fire (called "The Event" in the series) transports the island of Nantucket and its inhabitants back in time into the Bronze Age.
 The world of circa 1250 BC, which corresponds to the late Heroic Age of Greek mythology, is populated by a large variety of hunting, nomadic and agricultural people, as well as well-documented Bronze Age cultures including Ancient Egypt, the Hittites, and Mycenaean Greece.

 The trilogy describes the day-to-day problems of adaptation and survival and the emotional and social trauma of losing connection with the modern world.
 Much of the plot deals with ongoing conflicts between the different factions of the island's population.
 Some Nantucket residents wish to dominate the world for their own benefit, others wish to interact with local populations through trade and cultural development, while most just want to survive, work hard, and claw their way back to something approaching their pre-Event way of life.

-They have the extreme good luck to have, transported in time together with the island, the US Coast Guard barque Eagle, captained by a tough, experienced Coast Guard captain, who provides leadership for Nantucket's armed forces.
+They have, transported in time together with the island, the US Coast Guard barque Eagle, captained by a Coast Guard captain, who provides leadership for Nantucket's armed forces.
 (She insists upon using the term "Coast Guard" rather than "Navy", though what she eventually builds up is a worldwide naval force.)